Mërgim Berisha: Club career

-Liefering
+FC Liefering

-On 7 November 2014, Berisha made his debut as a professional footballer against Mattersburg after coming on as a substitute at 73rd minute in place of Daniel Ripić and just 50 seconds after his substitution scored his side's third goal during a 3–1 home win.
+On 7 November 2014, Berisha made his debut with FC Liefering as a professional footballer against Mattersburg after coming on as a substitute at 73rd minute in place of Daniel Ripić and just 50 seconds after his substitution scored his side's third goal during a 3–1 home win.

 Red Bull Salzburg

 On 28 December 2016, Berisha signed his first professional contract with Austrian Bundesliga side Red Bull Salzburg after agreeing to a four-year deal.
 On 3 April 2017, he made his debut in a 0–5 away win against SC Rheindorf Altach after coming on as a substitute at 77th minute in place of Wanderson.
 Berisha helped his team winning the 2016–17 UEFA Youth League by being one of the top scorers in the tournament, scoring seven goals in total.

 Loan at LASK

 On 21 August 2017, Berisha joined Austrian Bundesliga side LASK, on a season-long loan.
 Five days later, he made his debut in a 1–0 away defeat against Rapid Wien after being named in the starting line-up.